He concedes that never in his wildest dreams did he imagine that he would be working again in his 70s1.

 If I’ve retired and drawn on my super, can I return to work?

-If you have previously declared that you are retired (after reaching preservation age) and either taken a lump sum or are receiving payments from your super fund, you can still return to work.
+If you have previously declared that you are retired (after reaching preservation age and before turning age 65) and either taken a lump sum or are receiving payments from your super fund, you can still return to work.

 You must be prepared to prove this to the Australian Taxation Office or the Australian Prudential Regulation Authority, depending on your super fund.
 If you return to work for less than 10 hours a week, there will be no issue.